-Add: Use this button to add an object to a particular section.
-After clicking Add, the application displays the Add an Object dialog.
+• Add: Use this button to add an object to a particular section.
+After clicking Add, the application displays the Add an Object window.

-Figure 4-5: Add an Object dialog
+Figure 4-5: Add an Object window

-Click on the Name Folder to expand it and display a listing of the objects.
+Click on the Name folder to expand it and display a listing of the objects.

-Figure 4-6: Expanded list of Objects
+Figure 4-6: Expanded list of objects